The Students Journey through Paulet High School and 6th Form College

 In year 9 students are independently set in English, maths and science.
-This enables teachers to start the key stage 4 curriculum in year 9 and best prepare students for the rigours of the new GCSE qualifications.
-At Paulet English, maths and science are independently set, this enables students who might be stronger in one or more of these core subjects to be appropriately set and their work to be appropriately challenging.
+This enables teachers to best prepare students for the rigours of the new GCSE qualifications they will sit in Year 10 and 11 and set appropriately challenging work.

 |Hours per week||4||3||4||1||2||2||1||2||2||2||2||2||2|